 Although still under contract to Duy as a writer, Alex continued performing his own material and singing freelance sessions for other studios and record companies.
-These included both mainstream commercial CDs and leftfield releases such as his work with the critically acclaimed band Gringos and theatre group Fura dels Baus.
+These included both mainstream commercial CDs alongside leftfield releases such as his work with the critically acclaimed band Gringos and theatre group Fura dels Baus.
 In 1994 he recorded a cover of seventies track 'Hooked on a feeling' - for Blanco y Negro records that became a six-week number one summer hit in Spain and was subsequently licensed to several other European countries including Warner UK, Italy and Sweden.
 Alex signed to Blanco and Negro Records and promoted the record under the pseudonym Tony Wilson including TV appearances and a year of live shows promoting several successful follow up singles.
 A world away from Alex's own acoustic work, it was a great learning experience enabling him to see the promotional side of the music business from the inside.
-During this time Alex set up a music publishing company Warner Tales music and released numerous commercial releases primarily in the Spanish pop market.
+During this time Alex set up a music publishing company Warner Tales Music with writing partners Cales Mateu and Pito Costa and released numerous commercial releases primarily for the Spanish pop market.
 By the end of the 90’s he had recorded on 50 CD releases for both major and independent record companies and publishers including Rough Trade, BMG, Warner UK, Polydor, Sony, EMI, Blanco & Negro, Tempo Music, Arcade, Universal, Sony ATV

 In 1998 Alex began work on his first solo album 'Time for Life' and recording a selection of his best and most heartfelt songs both musically and lyrically to date and in an acoustic setting.
 There were no clicks or loops and the production was very much a counterpoint to the more polished production sounds of the work at Duy.
 Entirely self financed, Alex enlisted the support of Canadian producer Cece Giannotti and Catalan Joan Vinyals and after rehearsals and a warm up show with a full band, they went into Barcelona's Studio 84 for a three week recording session.
 The result was a fresh, passionate and compelling solo debut, blending the acoustic with the electric.
 His first child Sam was born in November that year.